 Other highlights of our tour included viewing Bernini angel sculptures in his home church, seeing the only visible portion of the ancient Roman aqueduct in the city center, visiting the recently cleaned and reopened Trevi fountain, walking along many ancient cobblestone streets, and spending time at the Pantheon and Piazza Navona, all while learning fascinating insider information and historical details not found in guidebooks or online.

 Included in the price of our Heart of Rome tour, and many LivItaly tours, is a cup of coffee or scoop of gelato from a favorite shop of the guide.
 I selected hot chocolate, as it was a bit chilly.
-That refreshing stop came after a lunch break (at our cost) at what Rachel said was the best pizza shop in Rome.
+That refreshing stop came after a lunch break (at our cost) at what Rachel said was the best pizza place in Rome.
 Who am I to argue?

 THE Highlight of Our LivItaly Tour